 - Family history of gum disease

-There are three key steps you can take to reduce the chance that you will experience gum disease.
+There are three key steps you can take to reduce the chance that you will develop gum disease.
 These are:

 Symptoms of Periodontitis